-We are upgrading our investment thesis on Magellan Midstream
+We are maintaining our Neutral recommendation on Magellan Midstream

 Tulsa, Oklahoma-based Magellan Midstream Partners, L.P.
 (MMP) is

 a master limited partnership (MLP) that owns and operates a

 diversified portfolio of energy infrastructure assets.
 The

 petroleum products and, to a lesser extent, ammonia.
 In 2013, the

 distillates (which include diesel fuels and heating oil), and 7%

 Liquefied Petroleum Gas (LPG)/aviation fuel.
 Magellan conducts its